SabareeshIyer/Movie-Musterer/README.md

 # Movie-Musterer
-Python application with GUI to query IMDb for movise/TV series.

-A Python application with GUI to search IMDb for movies/TV shows and display relvant details.
+Python application with GUI to query IMDb for movies/TV series, display results.

 GUI  created using Python GTK+ 3.

 Search service provided by omdbapi.com